7 Steps to Start Mastering the Japanese Language

 4. Unlike a lot of kanji, you will actually USE hiragana.

-5. As your Japanese improves, you will find that reading and writing in Japanese is a very good way to take your skills to the next level.
+5. Reading and writing in Japanese will take your skills to the next level.

-If you don’t know how to write, you won’t be able to improve your Japanese in this way.
-This can actually hold you back from improving your Japanese when you get to a more advanced level.
+Not being able to write in Japanese can actually hold you back from improving your Japanese when you get to a more advanced level.
+Writing will help you to learn all aspects of Japanese on a deeper level.

 Final Note: Imagine you’re teaching English as a second language to someone.
 Would you tell them NOT to practice writing the alphabet?